RelistenNet/relisten-ios/Pods/Siesta/README.md

 <small>(Well, OK, they’re not _exactly_ identical.
 The Siesta version has more robust caching behavior, and will automatically update an image everywhere it is displayed if it’s refreshed.)</small>

-There’s a more featureful version of `RemoteImageView` [already included with Siesta](http://bustoutsolutions.github.io/siesta/api/Classes/RemoteImageView.html) — but the UI freebies aren’t the point.
+There’s a more featureful version of `RemoteImageView` [already included with Siesta](https://bustoutsolutions.github.io/siesta/api/Classes/RemoteImageView.html) — but the UI freebies aren’t the point.
 “Less code” isn’t even the point.
 The point is that Siesta gives you an **elegant abstraction** that **solves problems you actually have**, making your code **simpler and less brittle**.

 ## Comparison With Other Frameworks

 Popular REST / networking frameworks have different primary goals:

-- [NSURLSession](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSURLSession_class/) is Apple’s standard iOS HTTP library (and is all most projects need).
+- [URLSession](https://developer.apple.com/reference/foundation/urlsession) is Apple’s standard iOS HTTP library (and is all most projects need).
-- [Siesta](http://bustoutsolutions.github.io/siesta/) untangles state problems with an observable resource cache.
+- [Siesta](https://bustoutsolutions.github.io/siesta/) untangles state problems with an observable resource cache.
-- [Alamofire](https://github.com/Alamofire/Alamofire) provides a Swifty, modern-feeling wrapper for NSURLSession.
+- [Alamofire](https://github.com/Alamofire/Alamofire) provides a Swifty, modern-feeling wrapper for URLSession.
 - [Moya](https://github.com/Moya/Moya) wraps Alamofire to hide HTTP URLs and parameters.
 - [RestKit](https://github.com/RestKit/RestKit) couples HTTP with JSON ↔ object model ↔ Core Data mapping.
 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) is a modern-feeling Obj-C wrapper for Apple’s network APIs, plus a suite of related utilities.